Failure of contextual invariance in large language models: Calculations

 The mutual information between contextual features and model responses for each template, $i$, was estimated as $I[X_i ; F_i^c]$.
 Here, $X_i$ denotes the pronoun selected by the model to complete the target sentence, and $F_i$ is the value of the feature.
 For example, where $F:=$ gender of the priming pronoun, $F_i^{c_m} = 0$ for all $i$, and $F_i^{c_f} = 1$ for all $i$.
 Alternatively, where $F:=$ cultural gender stereotypes, $F_i^c \in [0, 1]$ is the femininity rating for the antecedent of the target pronoun in $i$, for all context settings, $c$.

 Mutual information allows the comparison of contextual features that are defined on different spaces and may exhibit differing, non-monotonic, and non-linear relationships with empirical generation probabilities.
-Our mutual information analysis employs the \texttt{mutual\_info\_classif()} method from the \texttt{scikit-learn} library~\cite{pedregosa_scikit-learn_2011} to estimate entropy from k-nearest neighbor distances using all the individual measurements taken \cite{kraskov_estimating_2004}.

-\subsubsection{Contextuality-by-Default}

-Contextuality is an algebraic method which has been used to study the behavior of LLMs in the face of anaphoric pronouns \cite{wang_analysing_nodate, lo_quantum-like_2024}, as well as garden-path sentences \cite{wang_causality_2024}.
+\subsection{Contextuality-by-Default}

-In this study, we employ the Contextuality-by-Default framework instead of sheaf-theoretic contextuality specifically to avoid the issue of marginal selectivity, which has shown to lead to misleading results \cite{dzhafarov_is_2016} and which addresses the issue of signaling (i.e., the instance in which the marginal distribution of a random variable changes depending on the context in which it is measured, such as consistent repetition of the pronoun).
-Because our measurements exhibit this signaling, we operationalize the CbD approach outlined by Dzhafarov et al. \cite{dzhafarov_is_2016}, in which the authors create a CbD adaptation of the ``quantum question" (QQ) equality \cite{wang_quantum_2013}.
+Because our measurements exhibit this signaling, we operationalize the CbD approach outlined by Dzhafarov et al. \citep{dzhafarov_is_2016}, in which the authors create a CbD adaptation of the ``quantum question" (QQ) equality \citep{wang_quantum_2013}.
 The QQ equality considers two questions, $q_1, q_2$, with measurable random variables, $X_1, X_2$, respectively.
 There are also two possible orderings, $o_1$, and $o_2$, where we let $o_1 := (q_1, q_2)$ and $o_2 = (q_2, q_1)$.
 With this setup, the degree of contextuality can be stated as

 where

 and

 The term $(|\langle X_1^{o_1} \rangle - \langle X_1^{o_2}\rangle| \nonumber + |\langle X_2^{o_1} \rangle - \langle X_2^{o_2} \rangle|)$ thereby addresses signaling (including the tendency for uniform repetition) and subtracts it out of the calculation.